easyrobotic/webcam_point_features/README.md

 ## Run the code

-1. Make a new file named build
+1. Make a new directory named build
 2. go to build and execute *cmake ..* and then *make*.
+3. Run file *./point_features* - (you have a webcam installed).